-Mythri Producer Calls for Stakeholder Consensus
+Mythri Producer Ravi Shankar Calls for Industry-Wide Consensus

 Reacting to the issue, Mythri Movie Makers producer Y. Ravi Shankar said that any decision on this issue should be taken only after discussions with producers, distributors, and exhibitors, so that it is acceptable to everyone involved.